 I am a historian, journalist and broadcaster - specialising in US history, politics and religion.
 I write a column for the Daily Telegraph, which you can read by clicking on this link.
 I am a contributing editor of the Catholic Herald and write regularly for CNN.
 I can often be spotted presenting the BBC's Thought for the Day, or as a panellist on BBC Question Time.

 I got my PhD in history at Trinity College, Cambridge.
 I taught US history at Sussex, London and Oxford.
-I completed a research fellowship at Royal Holloway and a brief visiting fellowship at Harvard.
+I completed a research fellowship at Royal Holloway.
 I've published several books.